Hdoc1509/tree-sitter-hygen-template/README.md

 > [!NOTE]
 > The creation of this directive varies for each editor

-This directive will the resonsible to remove `.hygen` from the file name and use the rest of the file name to retrieve the `parser` to be used for dynamic injection.
+This directive will the responsible to remove `.hygen` from the file name and use the rest of the file name to retrieve the `parser` to be used for dynamic injection.
 See [implementations](#implementations) for more details.

 > [!WARNING]